Our Team

 Madeleine Moon-Chun is a high school birder from Georgia.
 She was one of two recipients of the Richard Parks Young Birders' Scholarship in 2023 and the only one in 2025.
 She is the editor for the GOShawk—the Georgia Ornithological Society's quarterly newsletter—and the president of her school's Bird Club.
 Her poetry collection Not Made of Lines donates all its proceeds to the Georgia Ornithological Society.
 She founded Birding for Beauty out of the belief that birding should be an accessible, inclusive activity that melds social justice and conservation.

-Archive Contributor
+Principle Archive Contributor

 Aeiris Asantewa

-Aeiris Asantewa is a rising freshman at Emory University, interested in studying public health and the environmental sciences.
+Aeiris Asantewa is a freshman at Emory University, interested in studying public health and the environmental sciences.
 Their artistic work has been recognized by Kentucky’s Governor’s School for the Arts.
 In their free time, they enjoy traveling, consuming or baking sweets, reading (anything from Nabokov to Murakami), and otherwise being silly.

 She has written for Jordan.

-Archive Contributor
+Principle Archive Contributor

 Adelina Mbise